PUBLICATION ETHICS GUIDELINES

 3.11.
 Feedback on the article is confidential.
 Full name of the peer reviewer is known by the responsible secretary and the editor-in-chief of the journal.
 This information could not be divulged.

-In the course of its activities the editor-in-chief is responsible for the publication of copyrighted works, which imposes the need to apply the following fundamental principles:
+The editor-in-chief is responsible for the publication of copyrighted works, which imposes the need to apply the following fundamental principles:

 4.1.
 When deciding on publication, the editor-in-chief of the scientific journal is guided by the reliability of the data presentation and the scientific significance of the work under consideration.